YetiForceCompany/YetiForceCRM/README.md

 **New functionalities:**
+- Added the Dutch language.
+- Added the ability to search for records to which the user has no access.
+- Added the option to display administrators in the list of users ('Assigned To').
+- Added the option to change the record owner.
+- Added the ability to quickly generate an Excel file.
+- Added the possibility to sort the activities in "Upcoming Activity" and "Overdue Activity" widgets.
+- Added duplicate filters.
+- Added the option to search Organizations to merge while converting with Leads.
+- Added the option to remove comments.
+- Added Detail.LoadContents.PostLoad Event.
+- Added automated search in the global search engine.
+- Added the option to delete the configuration template after system installation.
+- Added a history of changes when changing the owner.
-- Added the ability to send emil in a popup window.
+- Added the ability to send email in a popup window.
-- Added a new type of an email templete.
+- Added a new type of an email template.
 - Added the ability to customize languages, layouts and the main file of a module (overwriting the default language files).
 - Added support for PDO during installation.
 - Added support for php cgi-fcgi (CRON).